Coinemy/coapy/_sources/domain.txt

      cancelled.

-* A message transmission :dfn:`expires` at a specific time to provide a deadline by which it is `resolved`:
+* A message transmission :dfn:`expires` at a specific time to provide a deadline by which it will be `resolved`:

   + A confirmable request message transmission `expires` at ``EXCHANGE_LIFETIME`` seconds after the first transport-layer